naymspace/backpex/guides/get_started/prerequisites.md

 > #### Warning {: .warning}
 >
-> Backpex currently only supports UUID (binary_id) primary keys.
-Help us to support other primary key types by contributing to the project.
+> Backpex requires an `id` field in your database schema.
+We tested Backpex with UUID (binary_id) and integer (bigserial) primary keys.

 If you meet all these prerequisites, you are ready to install and configure Backpex in your Phoenix application.
 See our [installation guide](guides/get_started/installation.md) for more information on how to install and configure Backpex.